Combining No-regret and Q-learning: Introduction

 In contrast, we demonstrate that LONR converges to the stationary equilibrium for specific choices of regret minimizer.
 Furthmore, for these choices of minimizer we achieve not just convergence of the average policy but also of the current policy, or last iterate.
 Thus our results are also interesting as they highlight a setting for the study of last iterate convergence, an area of current interest, in between simple normal form games~\cite{mertikopoulos2018cycles,bailey2018multiplicative} and rich, complex settings such as generative adverarial networks (GANs)~\cite{daskalakis2017training}.

 Most work on CFR uses some version of regret matching as the regret minimzer.
 However, all prior variants of regret matching are known to not possess last iterate convergence in normal form games such as matching pennies and rock-paper-scissors.
-As part of our analysis we introduce a novel variant, prove that it is no-regret, and show empirically that is provides last iterate convergence in these normal form games as well as all other settings we have tried.
-This may be of independent interest, as it is qualitatively different from prior algorithms with last iterate covergence which are optimistic versions of standard algorithms~\cite{daskalakis2018last,daskalakis2017training}.
+As part of our analysis we introduce a simple novel variant of regret matching that, despite not actually being no-regret\footnote{A preliminary version of this paper erroneously claimed that this algorithm was no-regret.
+We thank Dustin Morrill and colleagues for pointing out the error~\cite{morrill2021efficient}.}, results in empirical last iterate convergence in these normal form games as well as other settings we have tried.